Hopeless (2023 film)

-Hopeless is a 2023 South Korean neo-noir thriller film directed by Kim Chang-hoon and starring Hong Xa-bin in his film debut.
-The film also features Song Joong-ki and Kim Hyeong-seo.
-The film depicts a teenage boy, Yeon-gyu, who while wanting to escape from his hellish reality, meets the middle boss of a local gang, Chi-geon, and ends up in the world of crime.
-It premiered in the Un Certain Regard section at the 2023 Cannes Film Festival.
-The film was released theatrically in South Korea on October 11, 2023.
+Hopeless is a 2023 South Korean neo-noir thriller film written and directed by Kim Chang-hoon, marking Hong Xa-bin's film debut.
+It also stars Song Joong-ki and Kim Hyeong-seo.
+The film follows Yeon-gyu (Hong Xa-bin), a teenage boy desperate to escape his hellish reality.
+When he encounters Chi-geon (Song Joong-ki), a middle-ranking member of a local gang, Yeon-gyu becomes drawn into the world of crime.

+Hopeless premiered in the Un Certain Regard section at the 2023 Cannes Film Festival.
+It was released theatrically in South Korea on October 11, 2023.